lexmuc/liquirium/README.md

 liquirium.connect can be considered beta.
 The following exchanges are currently supported:

-- Binance
+- Binance (spot markets, no websocket support yet)
-- Bitfinex
+- Bitfinex (work in progress)
-- Poloniex
+- Poloniex (work in progress)
-- Coinbase
+- Coinbase (work in progress
-- Deribit (still incomplete)
+- Deribit (work in progress)

 Please note that intentionally only a small part of the operations provided by the exchanges are supported.